angrykoala/node-wizardry-book/introduction-to-js-and-es6.md

 Hey, but that looks a lot like a class!
 Is that funny little voice in your head that.
 As we will discuss later, JS provides a very specific of dealing with OOP, which is, partialy solved with implementations similar to the one above.

-> **Pro Tip:** As functions are objects, you can actually add other members to it `getUltimateAnswer.lifeUniverseEverything=42` However, it may lead to confussion.
+> **Pro Tip 1:** As functions are objects, you can actually add other members to it `getUltimateAnswer.lifeUniverseEverything=42` However, it may lead to confussion.
 >
 > **Pro Tip 2:** Most of these pro tips are actually things you shouldn't do.

+### Function parameters overloading

+JS doesn't support function overloading \(multiple functions with the same name but different parameters\).

+> TODO: finish this

 ### The Magic of Callbacks